UltimateTimmeh/funkodepp/funkodepp/olcEngine3D/README.md

 ### Introduction

-We want to look at an object which can be arbitrarily positioned and oriented anywhere in world space with a camera which can likewise be positioned and oriented anywhere else in world space, and project what the camera sees onto a computer screen.
+We want to look at an object which can be arbitrarily positioned and oriented anywhere in the world with a camera which can likewise be positioned and oriented anywhere else in the world, and project what the camera sees onto a computer screen.

 Achieving this goal requires a lot of math, most of which can be presented in the form of multiplying